Each page describes a problems tourney arranged by or conducted through one source.

 If the requirements contains sections, so do the awards.

-Source references should be full and specific: it should preferrably be possible to go straight to the page from which the information was taken, without having any special knowledge about the source, author or chess problem world.
+Source references should be full and specific: at best, it should be possible to go straight to the page from which the information was taken, without having any special knowledge about the source, author or chess problem world.

 If an official tourney book was published it will be cited, even if the primary sources for the information are earlier publications.
 For serial publications, volume and issue should be identified separately as 'v.
 9, í.
 99'.
-An older convention ('vol/issue', e.g. 1/1 or 23/5) using Arabic numerals, even if the original source uses Roman.
-This goes for problem numbers as well.
+An older convention ('vol/issue', e.g. 1/1 or 23/5) is still used, but is being converted to the new notation.

 Any additional information or observations.

 Prize-winning problems follow, with diagrams, and any additional details, to the extent that they are known.
 Non-prize-winning awards (i.e. honorary mentions, etc.) are normally not included as diagrams.